elatov/elatov.github.io/_posts/2013-08-08-install-fedora-19-on-mac-book-pro.md

 ## GRUB and EUFI

 Since I will be installing Fedora, I will be using GRUB for my boot loader.
-Here is how GRUB handles EUFI, from [GRUB and the boot process on UEFI-based x86 systems](http://docs.fedoraproject.org/en-US/Fedora/19/html/Installation_Guide/s2-grub-whatis-booting-uefi.html)":
+Here is how GRUB handles EUFI, from **GRUB and the boot process on UEFI-based x86 systems**:

 > GRUB loads itself into memory in the following stages:
 >